zalando/tailor/README.md

 # Partial Templates

-When you have multiple pages running in production.
-You might need to include basic html tags like `doctype, head, body, title, meta` etc in your templates and if you want to introduce additional link, script, fragment tags, You need to update all the templates which will evict the cache if you are have a caching strategy.
+When running multiple pages in production, you might need to include basic html tags like `doctype, head, body, title, meta` etc in your templates and if you want to introduce additional link, script, fragment tags, you need to update all the templates which will evict the cache if you have a caching strategy.
 We introduced partial templates using slots to address problems like this.

 *base-template.html*
 ```html